gregl83/parlog/README.md

 ## Configuration

-A default configuration is provided with log-parser: `./config.default.json`.
+A default configuration is provided with parlog: `./config.default.json`.

 Config params can be overwritten using a local config file.
 To create the local config: